bomeara/chocolatechipsimulator/README.md

 # chocolatechipsimulator

-Simulate chocolate chips on a cookie
+Simulate chocolate chips on a cookie.
+Goal is to help my daughter make a realistic-looking cookie pillow for her brother's birthday.